Lyrics: Robert Hunter

 Rise, climb, fall, to get to Terrapin

-The deacon's daughter used to lay for gin
+The demon's daughter used to lay for gin (note 3)

 In a shack way back on the skirts of the fens of Terrapin